"A breathlessly written book, ripped from today's headlines. This is a cracking read that blurs the line between fact and fiction. More please."

 Herald Sun

-When a prostitute is found murdered in a luxury Sydney apartment, John Bailey is ordered to cover the story by The Journal’s editor, who can’t trust anyone else.
+When a sex worker is found murdered in a luxury Sydney apartment, John Bailey is ordered to cover the story by The Journal’s editor, who can’t trust anyone else.

 The former war correspondent has barely worked in years.
 He’s been drinking himself to sleep to fight his nightmares of being kidnapped and tortured in Iraq.